If not, then why does "Je sors au restaurant" imply that the destination is the restaurant? Since both sentences have the same structure "sortir à"

 Sortir -- to go out.Je sors au restaurant. -- I'm going out to the restaurant.

 You can't say, "I go out to London".
-If you want to say that you're going to London, you'd use something like, "Je pars à Londre" or "Je vais à Londre".
+If you want to say that you're going to London, you'd use something like, "Je pars à Londres" or "Je vais à Londres".

 To supplement Chris's answer, please follow the link below and read Laura's answer: